msorce/keyboard-layout/README.md

 # keyboard-layout
-This is my programming layout for my anne pro 2
+Programming setup and layout for my anne pro 2

 ## Requirements